thecarp/dactyl-keyboard/README.md

 ## The Dactyl-ManuForm keyboard: Opposable Thumb Edition

-This, the DMOTE, is an application for designing a keyboard that suits you.
+This, the DMOTE application, is a CAD program for designing a keyboard that suits you.
 By editing text files of parameters, you can change:

-- Switch type: ALPS or MX.
+- Switch type: ALPS, Kailh (PG1511) or MX.
 - Microcontroller type: Lots of options.
 - Size and shape.
     - Row and column curvature and tilt (tenting).